luke-doughty/join-the-siege/README.md

 # Heron Coding Challenge - File Classifier - Luke Doughty Submission

+## About this code

+This code fundamentally revolves around the Hugging Face [Text Inference](https://huggingface.co/docs/transformers/v4.46.2/en/main_classes/pipelines#transformers.TextClassificationPipeline) and [Image Inference](https://huggingface.co/docs/transformers/v4.46.2/en/main_classes/pipelines#transformers.ZeroShotImageClassificationPipeline) to determine a files classification.

+I have worked on the basis that file names _should_ be treated primarily as correct over file contents, but also because of this, they are judged more strictly.
+Below is the classification path of the two file types, in descending priority:

+# Image:

+1. Compare file name against latest (Bart)[https://huggingface.co/facebook/bart-large-mnli] model

+2. Compare image content against the latest (SigLIP)[https://huggingface.co/google/siglip-so400m-patch14-384] model

+3. If file name passes the failsafe value, use this

+4. Return Classification Unknown

+# File:

+1. Compare file name against latest (Bart)[https://huggingface.co/facebook/bart-large-mnli] model

+2. Compare file content against latest (Bart)[https://huggingface.co/facebook/bart-large-mnli] model

+3. Take the highest of the two that pass the fail safe

+4. Return Classification Unknown

 ## Building an image

 To build an image run `docker build . -t ${IMAGE_NAME}` from the root directory.
 This is also ran automatically when merging a PR to to master, with the image being pushed to my docker hub registry.